init-d-script

 DAEMON Path to daemon being started.
 If the init script is not

-supposed to start any kind of daemon, the functions
+supposed to start any kind of daemon, it should be set to

 DAEMON_ARGS Additional arguments, passed to daemon during start.